NORWEGIAN RISK FORUM 2023

 His fields of expertise are Western Balkan post-conflict management, political dynamics,s and hybrid threats in Western Balkan and Caucasus, with professional experience on the national and international.

-Brian is a geopolitical strategist, advisor, and philosopher publishing extensively on Sino-American relations, how cultures and beliefs shape foreign policies of large and medium powers, and the impacts of geopolitics on individual citizens and businesses.
+Brian is an assistant professor of philosophy at University of Hong Kong.
+He is a geopolitical strategist, advisor, and philosopher publishing extensively on Sino-American relations, how cultures and beliefs shape foreign policies of large and medium powers, and the impacts of geopolitics on individual citizens and businesses.
 A Hong Kong Rhodes Scholar (2020) and third-year DPhil in Politics at Balliol College, Oxford, he holds an MPhil in Political Theory from Wolfson College, University of Oxford, and an MA in Philosophy, Politics, and Economics from Pembroke College, University of Oxford.
 Brian has taught modules in politics to undergraduate students at Oxford and Stanford Universities.

 As a public speaker and orator, Brian has spoken at Harvard-Sciences Po, LSE, Carnegie-Tsinghua, Stanford, and Tufts, and briefs leading MNCs and investors on macro risks in Asia.
 Brian co-founded and advises Oxford Political Review, a publication aspiring to bridge the theory-practice gap.